shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the prompt to restart the management app after installing updates.](Images/upd-refresh.png "New update installed - Refresh")

 18. At the next phase of the wizard, **Check latest updates and register appliance**, paste the **Azure Migrate project key (1)** that you copied from the Azure portal earlier and select **Verify (2)** to verify the Azure Migrate project key.

-    > If you do not have the key, go to **Server Assessment > Discover > Manage existing appliances**, select the appliance name you provided at the time of key generation and copy the corresponding key.)

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the Azure Migrate project.](Images/azmigrate-04.1.png "Register with Azure Migrate")